engrebecca/my-portfolio/README.md

 * [GitHub](https://github.com/) - hosts repository and deploys page on GitHub

 ## Code
-The below code illustrates how rows, columns, sub-rows, and sub-colums work with the Bootstrap grid system to render a responsive site
+The below code illustrates how rows, columns, sub-rows, and sub-colums work with the Bootstrap grid system to render a responsive site.
+They allow images in the portfolio to display side by side on large screens or stacked on small screens.

     <!-- Portfolio body -->